mkrisher/mkrisher/README.md

 ### Bio

+In my current role as Engineering Manager at Grace Hill, I'm responsible for the Survey product.
+I've been tasked with migrating customers off of two legacy systems onto the new modern system.
+I've tackled tricky migrations like this in the past at places like Nike.

-In my current role as Director of Engineering at Zyston, I’ve been responsible for the transition and integration of Blue Lava customers and products into the Zyston offering post acquisition.
-I've directly handled the operation and management of the Blue Lava tenants, supporting customers along the journey, all the while reducing costs.
+Previously, as Director of Engineering at Zyston, I was responsible for the transition and integration of Blue Lava customers and products into the Zyston offering–post acquisition.
+I directly handled the operation and management of the Blue Lava tenants, supporting customers along the journey, all the while reducing costs.